Do you like to spend time in your backyard? Get your kids involved with some of these backyard games!

 This is something every kid loves to do.
 Give them some sheets or old blankets and let them hang them from trees or, if there are no trees in your backyard, give them some lawn chairs to support the blankets and create their fort.
 Feed them their lunch or snacks outside in the fort and they will extremely happy!

 Let the kids draw on the fence and take pictures to frame their art.
 Bring the fun to the front yard if you have a driveway they could use as their palette.
 Chalk washes off so let your guard down and let them have fun.

 Plan a Scavenger Hunt

 It doesn’t matter how many participants you have for this game!
-Give the kids each a different list of things to find in the backyard like different colored leaves or a branch of flowers.
+Give the kids each a different list of things to find in the backyard, like different colored leaves or a branch of flowers.
 To make it even better and if you are willing, divide them into teams and give them your digital camera so they can take pictures of the items.
-Then they can all sit around the camera and look at the pictures and see how many items each team managed to capture.
-Have a prize for all teams regardless but let the winning team have first pick.
+Then they can all sit around the camera, look at the pictures, and see how many items each team captured.
+Have a prize for all teams, but let the winning team have the first pick.

 Duck, Duck, Goose!

 An oldie but a goody!
 If you have at least five players this game keeps kids laughing and running for a while.
 Have a child run around the circle of the other four sitting kids, patting kids on the head lightly calling out “Duck”…” Duck”…” Duck” and then, finally, he or she yells “Goose,” and that child must get up and run around the circle of kids in the opposite direction.
 Whichever child reaches the open seat wins.